 Who We Are:

-The history of the organisation went back in 2010, we are seven of us from diverse ethnic backgrounds realised the needs for women who are in the same situation like us are not getting the help that they need to find employment opportunity, help with careers support, want to help their children in learning but not confident how to do so, struggling with work and family life balance to make ends meet.
-Women’s Concerns was evolved to meet the needs of, predominantly, women across ages and ethnicities.
-Women’s Concerns incorporated as a Community Interested Company that is social enterprise in Dec.2012 to provide services to communities living in the South region of the UK, in particular, Reading, Wokingham and surrounding areas.
+The history of the organisation went back in 2010, initially, we were seven of us from diverse ethnic backgrounds realised the needs for women who are in the same situation like us are not getting the help that they need to find employment opportunity; help with careers choices and finding employments; want to help their children in learning but not confident how to do so, struggling with work and maintain family life in order to make ends meet.
+Women’s Concerns was evolved with very clear vision led by it’s founding director Dr Subrata Saha, as joint directorship with Patience Missah and Anna Mitchell, to meet the needs of disadvantaged women and women across all ages and ethnicities.
+Women’s Concerns incorporated as a Community Interested Company that is social enterprise in Dec.2012 to provide services to communities living in the South East region of the UK, in particular, Reading, Wokingham and surrounding areas.
 The Women’s Concerns charitable activities are also guided by a group of advisers with the appropriate technical skills.We are proud to be able to make a substantial difference to our clients and beneficiaries through our training, innovative research, collaboration opportunity and supportive services- we have successfully thrived!